 Authentic Taste: The use of Sazon con Azafran and homemade seasoning ensures an authentic Portuguese flavor in every bite.

-Shrimp Mozambique Video
+Peri Peri Shrimp Mozambique Video

 Ingredients

-- 1.5 lbs Gulf Shrimp (cleaned & deveined): Gulf shrimp are known for their sweet, delicate flavor and firm texture, making them ideal for soaking up the rich, spicy sauce in this dish.
+- Gulf Shrimp (cleaned & deveined): Gulf shrimp are known for their sweet, delicate flavor and firm texture, making them ideal for soaking up the rich, spicy sauce in this dish.
 Be sure to clean and devein the shrimp before cooking to ensure they are ready to absorb all the delicious flavors.

-- 6 Garlic Cloves, Crushed: Garlic is a star ingredient in many Portuguese dishes.
+- Garlic Cloves, Garlic is a star ingredient in many Portuguese dishes.
 Crushed garlic releases more of its essential oils, infusing the dish with a strong, aromatic flavor that pairs perfectly with the shrimp.

 - 1 Packet Sazon con Azafran Seasoning (or homemade version): Sazon con Azafran is a seasoning blend that includes saffron, a prized spice that imparts a golden color and a unique, earthy flavor.
 The homemade version here uses ground annatto, oregano, pinch of saffron, and cumin for a similar effect without artificial additives.

-Aromatics & Sauce (Cont’d)
+Aromatics & Sauce

-- 1.5 Cups Light Lager Beer: Beer is often used in Portuguese cooking to add a subtle bitterness and to help tenderize the shrimp.
+- Light Lager Beer: Beer is often used in Portuguese cooking to add a subtle bitterness and to help tenderize the shrimp.
 The light lager keeps the sauce from becoming too heavy, balancing the richness of the butter and spices.

 I like to make my own to make it healthier!
+See the recipe card for ingredients and instructions.

 Instructions